Project: Ski Resort

 Location: British Columbia

-After evaluating a few alternatives in the late nineties, Sun Peaks Resort selected the USBF® process, and in July 1999 awarded the initial phase design-build contract.
+After evaluating a few alternatives in the late nineties, Sun Peaks Resort selected the USBF® process, and in July 1999 awarded the initial phase Design-Build contract.
 The plant had to be flexible and allow for flows that dramatically change season to season and weekdays to weekends.
 Additionally, it had to be modular and expandable to allow for the resort and the population growth.
-Construction began in August, and the plant started receiving wastewater in November 1999.
-The resort’s growth has required a number of upgrades and expansions since, including additional bioreactors installed in 2003 and 2008.
+The resort’s growth has required a number of upgrades and expansions since, including additional bioreactors installed in 2003, 2008 and 2017.

 The highly variable seasonal and weekly flows are only the beginning of the challenges.
 In winter, day skiers add a lot of ammonia to the wastewater stream resulting in the fast drop in alkalinity during the treatment process, high FOG and COD are encountered due to the type of cooking oils and cleaning detergents used in the resort’s restaurants and hotels, and very high peak hourly flows, and the fact that the influent temperature may drastically change within a matter of days, complete the picture.